chandrasekar-tech/GenAI-Talking-Avatar-Chatbot/README.md

-# GenAI Avatar Chat
+# Talking GenAI Avatar ChatBot

-GenAI Avatar Chat is a web application that allows users to interact with an AI-powered talking chatbot with a static avatar.
+Talking GenAI Avatar ChatBot is a web application that allows users to interact with an AI-powered talking chatbot with a static avatar.
 The chatbot uses AWS Bedrock for generating responses and Google Text-to-Speech (gTTS) for voice output.
 The backend is built with FastAPI, and the frontend uses Streamlit for the user interface.

 # Major Use Cases
 # API Backend (api.py):
 - Provides an API endpoint to handle chat requests.
 - Uses AWS Bedrock to generate AI responses in a specified JSON format.
 - Ensures the responses include the message, avatar expression, and voice tone.